jessewaweru/SQL_PROJECT_POSTGRES/README.md

 ### 3.What skills are in most demand for data analysts?
-This was one of the main problem statements that i was curious to find out.
-I wanted to identify which skills are highly demanded by companies for Data Analyst roles.
-I approached it in two ways: option one using a CTE and option two using purely JOIN statements.
-For both I specified the query to filter out the results to include remote positions only.
+One of my primary research objectives was to identify the most in-demand skills for data analyst roles.
+I pursued this question using two approaches: a common table expression (CTE) and JOIN statements.
+For both approaches, I filtered the results to focus exclusively on remote positions.

 ```SQL
 -- 1. With a CTE